RolandDaum/MobileTouchPad/docs/readme.md

   "horzscroll": $horzscroll, "horzscrolldelta": $horzscrolldelta }
 ```
 For sending the data I'm using a UDP Connection.
-The Server Port (unused) is 12345 and the client Port is 12346.
+The server port (unused) is 12345 and the client port is 12346.
 ## PC Driver
 The PC Driver is written in go, for its excellent performance and efficiency.
 With the help of ChatGPT I was able to get access to the native Windows API I think, which allows me to move the mouse and all the different implemented actions.